jurf/telegram-translation-shortcuts/README.md

 Adds useful keyboard shortcuts to the Telegram Translation Platform.

-If you run out of clicking fingers, you might want to give this userscript a try.
-It’s currently a very early work-in-progress, aimed mainly at reviewers, but you might still find it handy.
+If you run out of clicking fingers, you might want to consider giving this userscript a try.
+It’s currently a very early work-in-progress aimed mainly at reviewers, but you might still find it handy.
 Contributions and ideas welcome!

 ## Installation